 From joyous art installations to world-class museums to underground galleries, Detroit is buzzing with creative energy.

-With dozens of galleries, an influx of innovators and a rich history of public art, Detroit is a fantastic place for millennials (or anyone, really) who’s looking to build a life of creativity.
+With dozens of galleries, an influx of innovators and a rich history of public art, Detroit is a fantastic place for millennials (or anyone, really) who are looking to build a life of creativity.
 Here’s why Detroit’s arts scene is worth watching – and perhaps joining…

 Detroit’s most well-known public art piece is probably the Heidelberg Project, a world-famous project that transformed urban blight into a space of creativity and hope.
 This found-art wonderland was created in the 1980s by artist Tyree Guyton, who returned to the Detroit street he grew up on and was devastated to find a decaying neighborhood.
 He enlisted the help of his grandfather and local kids to paint abandoned homes, create sculptures out of discarded objects, and revitalize their neighborhood through the power of art.